 Do you need a kiln?

-My studies in my teens were at the Academy of Visual Arts where I majored in ceramics.
+My studies in my teens were at the Academy of Visual Arts in Tilburg, the Netherlands, where I majored in ceramics.
 After that, I first started teaching, before founding and developing my own graphic design studio.

 For some reason, my father’s death was the trigger for me to want to make ceramics again.
 But then I had nothing to do that – no workshop, no tools, no kiln, not even clay.